risuorg/risuorg.github.io/content/pages/CONTRIBUTING.md

 # How to debug your test

-We've included a file named `env-for.debug.sh` in the root folder of citellus repo that allows to be sourced and later execute your script.
+We've included a file named `env-for.debug.sh` in the root folder of Risu repo that allows to be sourced and later execute your script.

-This environment file will define the standard variables Citellus does use like:
+This environment file will define the standard variables Risu does use like:

 - RC_OKAY
 - RC_FAILED